bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   git branch
   ```

-  * You should see two branches listed: `master` and `add-html-skeleton`.
+  * You should see two branches listed: `main` and `add-html-skeleton`.
 The `add-html-skeleton` branch should have an asterisk to the left of it.
 This indicates that this is the branch you're currently on.

 * At the root of the repository, create a new file named `index.html`.
 Inside this file, add code for a basic HTML skeleton and save.